frankta13/Killinator-5000/README.md

 4 x Small Breadboard
 1 x Switch

-*Note: Purchase does not include batteries and USB to Arduiuno Uno connector not included.
+*Note: Purchase does not include batteries and USB to Arduiuno Uno connector sold separately.